 We all love to associate and watch babies because they experience life through their senses.
 We get to vicariously experience the world anew.
 Through taste, sight, touch, sound, smell and hearing we give them opportunities to stimulate their senses.

 Early care has a lifelong impact on how our babies develop their ability to learn.
+The Makaboo website offers personalized gifts for a baby that leave a lasting impression on the baby and the parents.

 In my training, it has been emphasized that there can be harmful and long-lasting effects on unborn babies and young children when they are are exposed to an environment in which adults are using nicotine, alcohol, and/or mind-altering drugs.
 You will find many affordable and effective parent training guides at http://amzn.to/kindlebyjudy